takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 #### transmittanceTexture

-A 2D LUT texture that contains the transmittance between an arbitrary point in the atmosphere and the atmosphere’s top boundary.
+A 2D LUT texture that contains the transmittance between an arbitrary point in the atmosphere and the atmosphere's top boundary.
 The LUT is parameterized by view height and the angle between view direction and zenith.

 → [Storybook](https://takram-design-engineering.github.io/three-geospatial/?path=/story/atmosphere-building-blocks--transmittance)